 Enhanced soil pond liners

 Soil additives such as sodium bentonite clays and a chemical product known as ESS13 are much less expensive than synthetic liners, especially for large ponds and lakes.
-A partial drawback to this type of material is the requirement for an experienced applicator in order to ensure a quality seal for the pond or lake.
-This will partially reduce the cost savings of soil sealants over the synthetic pond liners, but even with the professional help, these soil sealants are usually significantly less expensive to use than the synthetic liners.
+A minor drawback to this type of material is the requirement for an experienced applicator in order to ensure a quality seal for the pond or lake.
+This only slightly reduces the cost savings of soil sealants over the synthetic pond liners, but even with the professional help, these soil sealants are usually significantly less expensive to use than the synthetic liners.
 Reiterating from earlier, soil and clay liners in the right hands will produce a pond seal of several lifetimes when property investment is important.

 There are a couple other advantages to soil sealants and natural clays in that they offer an ability to absorb and trap huge amounts of excess nutrients, plus a thick layer is going to be much more fishing lure, dog, horse, cow, deer, moose and elk proof.

 When high quality clay is available it forms a nearly bullet proof pond or lake seal.
 It is less tricky to install when compared to bentonite clay or ess13, but finding quality clay and importing it to a site can become a costly proposition.
 These clays weigh much more than ess13 or bentonite, so in order to compare favorably with the enhanced soil sealants, clays need to be on site or in close proximity.
 The durability and longevity of the finished seal is on a par with the enhanced soil sealants, so the decision usually comes down to economic factors.
 Clay to be used to seal a pond should be evaluated by an experienced Soils Scientist since what may look like clay to an inexperienced eye may not always be high enough quality clay to seal a pond.
 There are numerous varieties of clay; not all of which will prevent water seepage.
 Knowledge or testing is required to recognize the difference.